 24 Hours In Sydney

 There is a dearth of good quality budget accommodation in central Sydney, so with a little luck you should already be staying close to the city centre, and that is where we will start our tour.
-Lauren and I stayed at the Base Backpackers in Sydney, which is located near China town.
+Lauren and I stayed at the Base Backpackers in Sydney, which is located near China town, however for more options check out the HotelsCombined blog for their favourite hotels with harbour views.

 Art Gallery of NSW